dxAdam/Computational_Physics/README.md

 When finished with jupyter/scipy-notebook click 'Quit' in Jupyter Notebook.
 You then can remove the container and image from your computer by running

-'sudo docker ps`
+`sudo docker ps`

 to find the container ID of the jupyter/scipy-notebook and then removing it with

 `sudo docker rm <container ID>`.

-If this is the only container you've downloaded you can remove all containers in one step with `sudo docker rm (sudo ps -a -q)`.
+If this is the only container you've downloaded you can remove all containers in one step with
+`sudo docker rm (sudo ps -a -q)`.

 To remove the image run